ChunYen-Chang/Automation-DataPipeline-for-USAImmigrationData/README.md

 information) and puts these two tables' data together with I-94 form data.

 #### *PROJECT DESCRIPTION*
-The main goal of this project is creating a data warehouse which stores clean, well-organized, and detailed data in flask-schema for U.S government departments and research facilities.
+The main goal of this project is creating a data warehouse which stores clean, well-organized, and detailed data in a Snowflake schema for U.S government departments and research facilities.
 To achieve this goal, this project builds an automation data pipeline.
 This automation data pipeline helps us to extract data, transform data, and load data to the final datawaresouse.
 The description of the data pipeline conceptual structure is below.